Charmed PostgreSQL

 juju deploy postgresql --channel 14/stable

 It is customary to use PostgreSQL with replication.
-Hence usually more than one unit (preferably an odd number to prohibit a “split-brain” scenario) is deployed.
-To deploy PostgreSQL with multiple replicas, specify the number of desired units with the -n
+Hence, usually more than one unit (preferably an odd number to prohibit a “split-brain” scenario) is deployed.

 juju deploy postgresql --channel 14/stable -n <number_of_replicas>

-To retrieve primary replica one can use the action get-primary
+To retrieve the primary replica, one can use the action get-primary on any of the units running postgresql:

-juju run-action postgresql/leader get-primary --wait
+juju run postgresql/leader get-primary

-, however one should note that this hook gets called on regular time intervals and the primary may be outdated if the status hook has not been called recently.
+Similarly, the primary replica is displayed as a status message in juju status.
+However, one should note that this hook gets called on regular time intervals and the primary may be outdated if the status hook has not been called recently.

-Further we highly suggest configuring the status hook to run frequently.
-In addition to reporting the primary, secondaries, and other statuses, the status hook performs self healing in the case of a network cut.
-To change the frequency of the update status hook do:
+We highly suggest configuring the status hook to run frequently.
+In addition to reporting the primary, secondaries, and other statuses, the status hook performs self-healing in the case of a network cut.

 juju model-config update-status-hook-interval=<time(s/m/h)>

 Note that this hook executes a read query to PostgreSQL.
-On a production level server this should be configured to occur at a frequency that doesn’t overload the server with read requests.
-Similarly the hook should not be configured at too quick of a frequency as this can delay other hooks from running.
+On a production level server, this should be configured to occur at a frequency that doesn’t overload the server with read requests.
+Similarly, the hook should not be configured at too quick of a frequency, as this can delay other hooks from running.
 You can read more about status hooks here.

 Replication

-To scaling-up the cluster, use juju add-unit
+To scale up the cluster, use juju add-unit:

 juju add-unit postgresql --num-units <amount_of_units_to_add>

-To scaling-down the cluster, use juju remove-unit
+To scale down the cluster, use juju remove-unit:

 juju remove-unit postgresql/<unit_id_to_remove>

-Warning: do NOT remove the last unit, it will destroy your data!
+Warning: Do not remove the last unit, it will destroy your data!